 Also, my friend Sam has written a very thorough analysis, not only on the November 2016 election, but also on how to put yourself in the shoes of someone you disagree with.
 Click: “How Can They Live with Themselves?”

-“No, but…MY pastor doesn’t tell us how to vote!” by Gary S. Shogren, Ph.
+“No, but wait…MY pastor doesn’t tell us how to vote!” by Gary S. Shogren, Ph.
 D., Professor of New Testament, Seminario ESEPA, San José, Costa Rica